 – the tree that Jess hit! – or almost hit! –

-In the reserve Jess took the wheel awhile on a quiet raod on the far side, near the western gate; she hadn’t driven for a while, so I was pleased when she asked to; she did real well until – Murphy’s Law! – an open-top Land Cruiser came around the corner right in front of her, full of tourists and driven by a handsome tour guide; Distracted, and having to suddenly remember clutch in, steer left and gently brake was a bit too much so she just drove into a little thorn tree, slammed on brakes and stalled.
-I pretended to be peering into the thorns, some of which were in my open window, through my binocs!
-Spot the Jessie skid marks!
+In the reserve Jess took the wheel of the mighty Ford Ranger awhile on a quiet road on the far side, near the western gate; she hadn’t driven for a while, so I was pleased when she asked to.
+She did real well until – Murphy’s Law! – an open-top Land Cruiser came around the corner right in front of her, full of tourists and driven by a handsome tour guide, his tiny tight khaki shorts visible cos no door;

 On the drier of our two walks there was very little surface water about, so around the campfire one night . .

-. . when my companions were suitably lubricated, I put one of my (many) pet theories to them.
-Tomorrow, instead of walking about scaring the animals, let’s go to that waterhole we saw where a dry streambed joins the Mfolosi river and get comfortable and simply lurk there till lunchtime!
+. . when my companions were suitably lubricated, I put one of my (many) pet theories to them: Tomorrow, instead of walking about scaring the animals, let’s go to that waterhole we saw where a dry streambed joins the Mfolosi river and get comfortable and simply lurk there till lunchtime, like crocodiles!
 Let the animals come to us.
 Who’s in favour?

-To my surprise and delight they were all so mellow and agreeable they voted in favour and we did just that.
+To my surprise and delight they were all so mellow and agreeable – dronk – they voted in favour, and we did just that.
 It was wonderful!
-We got comfortable a nice distance from the water and watched as all sorts of birds and animals came to drink.
-My idea of heaven: Lurking with telescope, binoculars and books!Mfolosi Wilderness walk 1999 & 2005.jpg
+We got comfortable a nice distance from the water, leaning against tree trunks, and watched as all sorts of birds and animals came to drink.
+My idea of heaven: Lurking with telescope, binoculars, books and food!

 These were slackpacking walks, so our kit was carried to the outlying camp by these handy bongolos.
-Here you can see Dizzi looking for her luggage, saying “Where’s my bongolo?
-Why don’t they have number plates?”
+Here you can see Dizzi looking for her luggage, muttering “Where’s my bongolo?
+Why don’t they have number plates, cos all bongolos look the same?”

 On the wetter walk it got hot one day and we asked our Rangers if we could swim.
 They said they knew just the spot.
 Miles later we got to the river at their swimming hole.
 But it was occupied: